1. Intro to version control

 Unless...

-...unless my Windows 98 PC doesn't crash randomly and corrupt all of my open files in the first place.
+...unless my Windows 98 PC doesn't crash randomly and corrupt all my open files in the first place.

 Do you have any backups?